kavia-common/wildlife-monitoring-and-tracking-system-21372-21382/wildlife_tracking_frontend/README.md

 ## Theming

-The Ocean Professional theme is available via Tailwind config and CSS variables in `src/index.css` and `src/App.css`.
+A nature-inspired theme (greens/browns) is applied via Tailwind config and CSS variables in `src/index.css` and `src/App.css`.
+Components use gradients, rounded corners and hover effects to convey a wildlife conservation brand.

 ## Environment